-Released in 1993, The Good Son had a turbulent journey to cinema screens, beset with re-writes, production changes and Hollywood politics in casting.
+Released in 1993, The Good Son had a turbulent journey to cinema screens.
+Beset with re-writes, production changes and Hollywood politics in casting.
 However, despite its tumultuous journey, The Good Son remains a fascinating insight into child criminality on screen.
 A mainstream film that tentatively dared to imagine that children can and do hurt others.
 Within a Hollywood system where children were still seen as mischievous, light hearted and fun.

 Meanwhile across the Atlantic, UK audiences found the film banned following the horrific murder of James Bulger.
-With fierce public debate over the criminal actions of children, and knee jerk press reactions blaming films.
-The Good Son would be finally be released in the UK in 1994 with cuts, only to be fully released in its uncut format on DVD in 2002.
+With fierce public debate over the criminal actions of children combining with knee jerk press reaction to violence in films.
+Ultimately leading to The Good Son vanishing from the UK until an edited home video release in 1994.
+The full version only seeing the light of day on DVD in 2002.

 “One of the reasons the movie feels so unwholesome is that Macaulay seems too young and innocent to play a character this malevolent”Roger Ebert (Review – The Good Son 1993)

 A comment that fails to understand that children who commit horrendous acts don’t have 666 stamped on their forehead.
 Or in turn look evil and corrupt.

 I am not suggesting that The Good Son is a masterpiece of filmmaking.
 In fact, despite some solid performances its far from it.
 But it did attempt to open a door on exploring the darker side of childhood in mainstream film.
 Even if the Hollywood studio system feared whether society was ready for it.
 And while we will never know whether McEwan’s original screenplay could have truly challenged the mainstream cinema audience of 1993.
 In a similar fashion to that of Michael Haneke’s 1992 Austrian-Swiss film Benny’s Video.
 It does demonstrate a studio system edging towards a darker take on childhood experience.